Kieran Breen joined St Andrew’s Healthcare to head up the Research team in February 2018.

 Excited by the prospect of being involved with the translation of research into real outcomes for patients within a healthcare setting, Louise joined St Andrew’s Healthcare from The Open University’s Faculty of Health & Social Care in August 2017.

-Esther has completed an MSc Forensic Psychology and has previously worked in both clinical and education settings.
+Esther completed an MSc Forensic Psychology and previously worked in both clinical and education settings.
 Esther joined St Andrew's in September 2022; initially working a split role as a Research Assistant and an Assistant Psychologist in a low secure setting.
-She has gained research experience within the CAMHS pathway and is currently conducting Huntington's Disease (HD) research.
+Following this, she transitioned to a full-time research role and worked on projects across several divisions within the Charity.
+Esther is currently a Senior Research Assistant working within Huntington's Disease (HD) research.

 Isobel graduated with a 2:1 degree in Psychology from the University of Birmingham in 2021, having her undergraduate dissertation published in the Journal of Psychology.
 Isobel joined the Research Centre Team in 2022, and is currently working on the East Midlands Provider Collaborative CAMHS evaluation.
 Alongside this, Isobel has assisted with report writing for two projects: investigating predictors of delayed discharges from CAMHS (from a social work perspective) and inequalities experienced by Peer Support Workers.
 More recently, Isobel has been involved in designing research to explore predictors of delayed discharges from CAMHS using a holistic approach, and analysing existing data to consider the impact of Covid-19 on patients in secure services.